 Starting with a too-small tank

-Adding fish into the tank too soon
+Adding fish into the new aquarium too soon

 Beginners are impatient to add the fish, often the same day when they set up the tank.
 Some are lucky but most soon lose some or all of the fish.
 What goes wrong?
 The water in the new tank isn’t stabilized yet.
-Gases, as well as minerals, hard metals and chemicals have dissolved in the water.
+Gases, as well as minerals, hard metals, and chemicals, have dissolved in the water.
 Without going further into the subject of water chemical composition, it’s safe to say that dissolved constituents can harm the fish.
 Tank water should be treated and neutralized from harmful ingredients and should sit for a day or more so that the dissolved gases and pH value are stabilized.
-After that it’s safe to put the fish into the aquarium.
+After that, it’s safe to put the fish into the aquarium.

 Adding too much fish at once

 Aquarium owners are impatient to fill the tank with fish.
-Adding too much fish at once is sadly one of the most common mistakes with aquarium that beginners make.
+Adding too much fish at once is sadly one of the most common mistakes with aquariums that beginners make.
 Until bacteria colonies don’t form completely, the tank can’t support too much fish.
-In the beginning add only two small endurable fishes.
+In the beginning, add only two small endurable fishes.
 Before you add more, wait until the values of ammonia and nitrogen go up and then reach zero.

-Even after they first set up the tank, it is very usual that beginners overcrowd it.
-Although an experienced person can successfully grow a school of twenty small fishes in a 10-gallon tank, it would be disastrous for beginners.
+Even after the first set up of the tank, it is very usual that beginners overcrowd it.
+Although an experienced person can successfully grow a school of twenty small fish in a 10-gallon tank, it would be disastrous for beginners.
 We recommend 80 percent per net gallon of water as the maximum number of inches of fish to keep in the tank.
 The net gallon of water is the amount of water in the tank after the gravel and decorations are placed.
 For example, the tank has 16 gallons of water after decorations and gravel are added.
 If you multiply 16 and 80% you get a result of 12.9 or about 13 inches (33cm) of fish as the maximum number.

 Aquarium owners who are beginners often choose fish that look attractive and they are not familiar with their needs when it comes to their environment.
 Some fishes fight each other or maybe need completely different conditions in the water.
 In both cases, you shouldn’t keep them together.
 Always research every species before you choose them to keep the company in your aquarium.
-Choose peaceful fish that advance in similar water conditions.
+Choose peaceful fish that advances in similar water conditions.

 Pet fish owners’ mistake number one is overfeeding.
 Fish are opportunistic and they will always ask for food.
 Only because they look hungry doesn’t mean that you need to feed them all the time.
 Feed them only the amount they can eat in five minutes.
-During the setup of the tank, feed the fish not more than once a day, and in critical moments when the values of ammonia and nitrogen are high, postpone the feeding for one day or two to lower the waste accumulation.
+During the setup of the tank, feed the fish, not more than once a day, and in critical moments when the values of ammonia and nitrogen are high, postpone the feeding for one day or two to lower the waste accumulation.
 Fishes can easily endure seven days with no food without suffering any consequences.
-If you are interested in making your own fish food, you should read our blog on topic how to make your own fish food.
+If you are interested in making your own fish food, you should read our blog on the topic of how to make your own fish food.